Nancy Brunning: Biography

 Brunning directed theatre and stage dramas from 1995.
 Her first production was Briar Grace-Smith's first full-length one woman show called Nga Pou Wahine.
-She also collaborated with Grace-Smith on a Taki Rua Theatre production in 1996 called Flat out Brown; directed Maori language play Te Ohaki a Nihe written by Selwyn Muru and devised and directed with Grace-Smith again on a touring show called Waitapu, also in 1996.
+She also collaborated with Grace-Smith on a Taki Rua Theatre production in 1996 called Flat out Brown; directed Māori language play Te Ohaki a Nihe written by Selwyn Muru and devised and directed with Grace-Smith again on a touring show called Waitapu, also in 1996.
 She directed Women Far Walking written by Māori writer Witi Ihimaera.
 The play toured nationally and internationally to the UK.
 She was also assistant director with Nathaniel Lees on Awhi Tapu by Albert Belz for the Auckland Festival.
 She was assistant director for the play The Songmaker's Chair written by Albert Wendt and directed by Nathaniel Lees.

 Brunning directed the short film Journey to Ihipa (2008) which screened at the New Zealand International Film Festivals and internationally, including the Vladivostok Film Festival (2009) and in New York.
 The film starred veteran New Zealand actress Elizabeth McRae and Nathaniel Lees, and was shot in the Ngai Tuhoe Māori community of Ruatahuna in the central North Island of New Zealand.

 Brunning and theatre maker and educator Tanea Heke formed a production company Hāpai Productions in 2013 with a vision to "produce mana enhancing Māori Theatre productions whilst upholding Māori Values."

-The Te Tairāwhiti Arts Festival in Gisborne was where Brunning last creative work Witi's Wahine was premiered in 2019.
+Brunning's last creative work Witi's Wāhine premiered at the Te Tairāwhiti Arts Festival in Gisborne in 2019.
 She wrote and directed this play as a tribute to the women characters in the novels of Witi Ihimaera.
-It has since been performed in Auckland and is programmed in the Kia Mau Festival in 2021 Wellington.
+It has since been performed in Auckland and in the Kia Mau Festival in Wellington in 2021.
+Emma Hislop, in her review of the 2023 staging at the ASB Waterfront Theatre, said that the play is an "incredible gift" from Brunning: "The 18 scenes in Witi's Wāhine weave an intricate pattern through Ihimaera’s works, and the result is astonishing".

-Death
+Personal life and death

+Brunning's partner was fellow playwright Hone Kouka.
+They had one daughter together, the singer-songwriter Mā.

 Brunning died on 16 November 2019 at age 48, nine years after being diagnosed with cancer.
 She posthumously won the Bruce Mason Playwriting Award the following day.
 Friend and frequent collaborator Temuera Morrison paid tribute to her.
 In a post on Facebook, New Zealand television and radio host Stacey Morrison wrote that Brunning was "Our māmā, our sister, our aunty, our friend, she has followed the call of her tīpuna.
 Nancy's passion was to bring unheard stories to the light.
 To remind our people that our voices are a powerful tool and aroha is the most important thing of all.
 And while she was loved by the world, she was loved even more by us.
 She was the person that bound our whānau together."
-Following her death, there were calls for Pharmac to be reformed.
+Following her death, there were calls for Pharmac, the national drug funding agency, to be reformed.